ed-pilots-network/backend/readme.md

 2. install Docker-compose
 3. run the following command from the root project folder: `docker compose -f docker-compose-localdev.yml up -d`.
 This command will:
     - create a stack which contains a Zookeeper, a Kafka, and a postgres with the needed ports exposed on localhost
-4. You can now run/debug the project main class (`io.edpn.backend.EDPNApplication` in boot project) with spring profile `local`
+4. You can now run/debug the project main class (`io.edpn.backend.boot.EDPNApplication` in boot project) with spring profile `local`

 **keep in mind that the EddnMessageListener application needs to be run separately to receive messages to process**